-Base Information Why it was not Steps Jemena Basis for the estimate, including Why the estimate represents the best estimate Table Name Asset Description Year ltem Actual / Estimate possible for Jemena Group to provide actual information Group took to locate actual information; the methods, assumptions and inputs used possible in the circumstances and has been arrived at on a reasonable basis.
+Bas Base Information Why it was not possible Steps Jemena Group took to Basis for the estimate, including the Why the estimate represents the best estimate possible in Table Name Asset Description Year Item Actual / Estimate for Jemena Group to provide actual information locate actual information; methods, assumptions and inputs used the circumstances and has been arrived at on a reasonable basis.
+Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2007 - 2021 Net tax liabilities Estimate EGP is part of a consolidated tax group and does not pay corporate tax as a stand-alone entity.
+Therefore the net tax liability needs to be estimated.
 Actual total asset data was not available for each of the pipelines EGP, QGP and VicHub from 2008 to 2011.
-Therefore total assets could not be used as a basis to allocate interest costs across the pipelines. each of the pipelines EGP, QGP and VicHub from 2008 to 2011.
-Therefore not steps were taken to locate actual information. to identify material non-cash items that may require adjustment when estimating the net tax liability cash flow Tax Depreciation (1998 - 2006) was calculated as: LTD Net Capex divided by the estimated tax useful life years.
-Tax useful life was estimated based on a useful life that align with tax depreciation amounts for 2007 sourced from the SAP Fixed Asset Tax Register. the net tax liability calculation.
-Accounting profit has been sourced from actual historic records and therefore has been arrived at on a reasonable basis.
-The first year of post-acquisition tax depreciation is the most appropriate basis to estimate pre-acquisition tax depreciation because it is based on an actual data source.
-The aggregate 2012 and 2013 percentage split of interest expense between EGP, Vic Hub and QGP was used to allocate total The 2012 to 2013 interest split percentages between EGP, QGP and VicHub was the best estimate for the years
+Therefore total assets could not be used as a basis to allocate interest costs across the pipelines.
+No steps taken as actual information does not exist for net tax liabilities.
+Actual total asset data was not available for each of the pipelines EGP, QGP and VicHub from 2008 to 2011.
+Therefore not steps were taken to locate actual information.
+Estimated based on calculation of Earnings before Interest, Tax, Depreciation and Amortisation (EBITA) Less Tax Depreciation Less notional interest Multiplied by the corporate tax rate (30 percent).
+The EBITA has been reviewed to identify material non-cash items that may require adjustment when estimating the net tax liability cash flow.
+Tax Depreciation (1998 - 2006) was calculated as: LTD Net Capex divided by the estimated tax useful life years.
+Tax useful life was estimated based on a useful life that align with tax depreciation amounts for 2007 sourced from the SAP Fixed Asset Tax Register.
+The aggregate 2012 and 2013 percentage split of interest expense between EGP, Vic Hub and QGP was used to allocate total pipeline interest between pipelines for the period 2008 - 2011. approach for calculating the cash flows each year and therefore is the most appropriate input into the net tax liability calculation.
+EBITA has been sourced from actual historic records and therefore has been arrived at on a reasonable basis.
+The first year of post-acquisition tax depreciation is the most appropriate basis to estimate pre-acquisition tax depreciation because it is based on an actual data source. interest split